Preemptive Abandonment: The Psychology of Rejecting Them First

 Do you find yourself picking fights or running away the moment a relationship gets serious?
 Discover the trauma response of preemptive abandonment and how to stop self-sabotaging.

 You have been dating a wonderful person for three months.
-They are consistent, loving, and treating you perfectly.
-Suddenly, you feel a wave of overwhelming anxiety.
-You convince yourself that they are eventually going to figure out your flaws and leave you.
-To protect yourself from this hypothetical future pain, you pick a massive fight, invent a dealbreaker, or simply ghost them.
-You have just engaged in the trauma response known as Preemptive Abandonment.
+They are consistent, loving, and treating you with a level of care you aren't used to.
+Then, out of nowhere, it hits: a wave of overwhelming anxiety.
+You convince yourself that they will eventually see your "true" self, find you wanting, and vanish.
+To protect yourself from this hypothetical future pain, you pick a massive fight over a sock on the floor, invent a dealbreaker, or simply vanish into the digital ether.

 The Illusion of Control

-The Self-Fulfilling Prophecy
+The Cycle of the Self-Fulfilling Prophecy

-Sitting in the Fire of Intimacy
+Sitting in the Fire

 Tired of the Toxic Cycle?